 Limit your Taxi use.
 Honestly the first two days we relied on taxis to get everywhere, which got expensive rather quickly.
 Not to mention the traffic was terrible most of the time.
 It wasn’t until day three that we actually wised up and realized how extremely easy it was to just use the Metro.
 It is so much more efficient and the facilities were so clean!
 We usually paid for a daily pass from the automated kiosk so we could hop on and off of the train as much as we pleased for about 22 AED (approximately 6 USD).
 The kiosks accepted both Dirhams and credit/debit cards.

 Just a quick note for the male travelers on the Metro.
 Watch for some signs that designate zones for women and children only.
 Sure, we saw plenty of men sitting/standing in these zones too, but an official randomly came on one of the stops and fined at least 10 guys 100 Dirham each (approximately 27 USD) for breaking the rule.
 They were all escorted off at that stop too.
-Just be sure to read all signs, well, everywhere!
+Just be sure to read all the signs, well, everywhere!
 You can also be fined 100 dh for eating or drinking, and there is no gum-chewing allowed on the train either.
 Smoking is prohibited too of course (200 dh penalty).

 If you choose to stay in the more contemporary areas of Dubai, I definitely recommend staying in a hotel close by a Metro station.
 We stayed at City Max hotel (Al Barsha) which couldn’t have been more perfect.
 For 4 nights my travel partner and I split a room with double beds about $180 each total for a place in walking distance from Emirates Mall, which is connected to a Metro station.

 City Max hotel has free wifi in the rooms, they offered a sign-up sheet for (free) shuttle times to and from Jumeirah Beach, has a gym, and rooftop pool.
-The downstairs area included a small cafe, restaurant with buffet, small night club on one side, and a small sports bar on the other with the lobby area in the middle.
+The downstairs area included a small cafe, restaurant with buffet, a small night club on one side, and a small sports bar on the other with the lobby area in the middle.
 A taxi was always available if we needed and an ATM is located near the entry.
 Not to mention the hotel staff were very accommodating!

 Extra things recommended to bring with you: